500Foods/WelcomeToTroodon/docs/level_1/grease.md

 Inside the linear rail block is a set of steel ball bearings that run along the steel rail - metal on metal.
 Over time, these can wear unevenly, resulting in poor performance that can directly impact print quality.
 In order to lubricate these rails, [syringes](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_1/syringes.md) are used to inject grease into the service ports on the blocks.

 For Troodon 2.0 Pro users, a generic tube of grease is included in the box with the printer.
 There's likely enough to last the lifetime of the printer.
+The alternatives below may be a better choice.

 When purchasing grease, consider the following recommendations.
 - Do NOT use PTFE lubricant